AllAbbasi/Samad-Food-Reservation/README.md

 ### Configuration

-Before running the script, make sure to fill out the following configuration files with your details:
+Before running the script, make sure to fill out the following configuration files in the folder `info` with your details:

 1.  **`personal_info.json`**: Add your login credentials and your preferred salons.
 2.  **`preferences.txt`**: List your food preferences.